Jump To Section

 [protagonist] + [inciting incident] + [protagonist’s goal] + [central conflict]

 It is not necessary that your logline read in this exact order.
-You can mention the central conflict before you list your protagonist’s goal or you can slot your inciting incident near the end of your logline, but these four components should be clearly defined in your logline.
+For instance, you can describe the central conflict before you list your protagonist’s goal, or slot your inciting incident near the end of your logline.
+However you decide to structure your logline, these four components should be clearly defined.

 4 Examples of Loglines From Famous Films

 The best way to learn how to write a great logline is to get familiar with the loglines of successful films.
-These loglines pit strong characters against even stronger forces of antagonism for a compelling 1-2 sentence read:
+These logline examples pit strong characters against even stronger antagonists for a compelling one-sentence read.

-- Star Wars: Episode IV - A New Hope: When an optimistic farm boy discovers that he has powers, he teams up with other rebellion fighters to save the galaxy from a sinister force.
+- Star Wars: Episode IV - A New Hope: When an optimistic farm boy discovers that he has powers, he teams up with other rebel fighters to liberate the galaxy from the sinister forces of the Empire.

-- Titanic: Two star-crossed lovers fall in love aboard the R.M.S.
-Titanic and struggle to keep their relationship afloat as the doomed ship sinks into the Atlantic Ocean.
+- Titanic: Two star-crossed lovers fall in love on the maiden voyage of the Titanic and struggle to survive as the doomed ship sinks into the Atlantic Ocean.

 3 Tips for Writing the Perfect Logline